 However, lately, I got into cooking veggies as a side dish more often.
-And roasted vegetables are so much better than just boiled ones, aren’t they?
+And roasted vegetables are so much better than just boiled ones, aren't they?
 Just a bit of olive oil and some spices, and you're done.

 This is a very basic recipe for roasting not only carrots but countless other vegetables; try Brussels sprouts, broccoli, or cauliflower florets; even green beans can be perfectly roasted in the oven in this very simple manner.
 The only thing you have to keep in mind is to adjust the roasting time accordingly.

 - Use similar-sized carrots, and if there are some larger ones in the bunch, halve them lengthways.
 I like using rather thin carrots for this purpose, but if all I have are thick ones, then I just halve or quarter them lengthways.

-- I used these beautiful rainbow carrots because I happened to find them at the supermarket, which is kind of miracle around here.
+- I used these beautiful rainbow carrots because I happened to find them at the supermarket, which is a kind of miracle around here.
 However, regular carrots will do just as well.

 - Take 3 or 4 carrots per person, depending on their size.
 Ensure the roasting pan is large enough to hold the carrots in a single layer.

 - And when it comes to spices, there is really no limit.
 Choose coriander, cumin, or za'atar for a Middle Eastern version, sweet and hot paprika for a more Eastern European one, oregano or other herbs and some lemon zest for a Mediterranean touch, turmeric, garam masala or any curry powder you like for an Indian flavor.